userguide-galaxea/Product_User_Guide/docs/Guide/A1/Software_Overview.md

 ## Developing and Operating Tutorials
 ### A1 Driver Kit
+1. For the first time, after confirming the power supply and USB connection, run the following command to modify the read and write permission of serial port files:
 ```shell
 sudo chmod 777 /dev/ttyACM0
 ```

+2. After confirming the modification, you can initialize the SDK:
 ```shell
 cd a1_driver_sdk/install
 source setup.bash